openwhisk-blog/openwhisk.blog/content/post/openwhisk-is-a-cloud-cms.md

 author = "Michele Sciabarrà"
 title = "OpenWhisk is like a CMS for the cloud" date = "2020-08-05" description = "Once upon time people used FTP to upload web pages.
-History repeat itself." tags = [ "Linkedin" ]
+History repeats itself." tags = [ "Linkedin" ]
 +++